gridai/grid-docs/products/sessions/faq.md

 ---

 # FAQ
+## Why can't I push to my remote repository?
+If you're having trouble pushing to the repo the recommended solution is to clone the repo via https and try again.

 ## "I can't access my private Github repository"
 If you're having trouble with access to private Github repos, try the following:&#x20;

 *   If you're logged into Grid with Google and have not linked a Github account already, **then link your Github account to Grid in the Grid UI in Settings** > **Integrations.**